aergoio/aergolite/README.md

 ## Support

-Low priority support is available at our [forum](https://aergolite.aergo.io/forum/)
+Low priority support is available at our [Forum](https://aergolite-forum.aergo.io/)

 Special enterprise support is also available.
-Contact us via e-mail: aergolite AT aergo DOT io
+Contact us via e-mail: aergolite *AT* aergo *DOT* io